![]() ![]() |

 ---|---|

-the movie title).
+Release Year | This is the release date of the poster.
+Note: This can be different to the original release date of the movie (which is shown in brackets after the movie title).
 A poster's Release Year can be different to the film's original release date for a number of reasons: - The movie was released in a different year in Japan than in it's original country - The movie was re-released at a later date (which is quite common in Japan for popular films) As a poster's age affects the price, we show the age in brackets after the poster release date.
 This is why two quite similar posters for the same movie can have different prices. |

 Bi-fold | A double-size poster folded in half to